-First, it sucks to be diagnosed with cancer.
-Let’s just take a moment and acknowledge it for what it is — a shitty situation that you now have contend with.
+First, there’s no denying the gut punch of a cancer diagnosis.
+Allow yourself to take a moment and acknowledge it for what it is — a shitty situation that you now have contend with.
 I’m sorry that you have to go through this.
 How you approach your journey will be all your own, but here’s some practical advice that I hope you find helpful.

 - Gather your people.
 Because you shouldn’t do this alone.
 I hope you have as much support available to you as I do.
 If you don’t, there are organizations who can help you find resources.
 If you do, this is where you can mobilize your friends and family, so they feel like they’re doing something.
 (Everyone is going feel helpless; this helps them feel less so.)
 I used an online scheduling tool to allow people to sign up to drive me to chemo appointments, doctor visits, etc. You could even put a weekly “friend visit” on there that ensures you get to hang out with someone at least once a week.

 - Consider creating a blog.
 It’s super easy to do on any number of platforms and you can make it as public or private as you like.
 In my case, it has helped me disseminate information to many people at once instead of having to have the same conversation over and over again.
 (That alone makes it worth it.)
 It has also been a reference tool and a journaling outlet.